-Holly E. Martin
+Holly E. Martin, Ph.D.

 A winner of the University’s Dockweiller Award for Excellence in Undergraduate Advising, she specializes in advising theory and practice, engaged learning strategies, and intensive academic advising practices.
-Martin is active in the National Academic Advising Association (NACADA) as a publications advisory board member and an editorial advisory review member.
+Dr. Martin is active in the National Academic Advising Association (NACADA) as a publications advisory board member and an editorial advisory review member.
 She is the past chair of NACADA’s Advising First-Year Students Interest Group.
 Additionally, she is a member of the Indiana University, Bloomington, Journal of Academic Advising, Advisory Board.

-Martin recently co-edited the book Academic Advising and the First Year of College for NACADA and the National Resource Center for the First-Year Experience and Students in Transition.
+Dr. Martin recently co-edited the book Academic Advising and the First Year of College for NACADA and the National Resource Center for the First-Year Experience and Students in Transition.
 She has also published on advising core competencies, advising learning outcomes, creating and using advising e-portfolios, integrative advising and student-athletes, and practices for engaging students in advising.

-In addition to advising first-year student-athletes, students in the Glynn Family Honors, Hesburgh-Yusko Scholars, and other merit scholars programs, Martin is chair of the First Year of Studies National Conference on Advising Highly Talented Undergraduates and directs the First Year of Studies' advising ePortfolio progam and its advising satisfaction survey initiative.
+In addition to extensive work in advising first-year student-athletes, students in the Glynn Family Honors Program, Hesburgh-Yusko Scholars, and other merit scholars programs, Dr. Martin has been the chair of the biannual National Conference on Advising Highly Talented Undergraduates and directed both the First Year of Studies' advising ePortfolio progam and its advising satisfaction survey initiative.